-A History of User Experience-Based Google Algorithm Updates
+Google Algorithms And Updates Focusing On User Experience: A Timeline

 - Measure quality over quantity.

-- Content length is not a significant factor but needs to contain information the answers user needs.
+- Content length is not a significant factor but needs to contain information that answers the user’s needs.

 - Avoid duplicate content – initially a big concern for ecommerce sites.

-*Most recently, Google’s John Mueller explained that duplicate content is not a negative ranking factor.
+Most recently, Google’s John Mueller explained that duplicate content is not a negative ranking factor.

 Google Hummingbird (2013)